• 2 Bedrooms

 About the Area

-This villa is located in Hilton Head Island.
+Mid Island, a neighborhood in Hilton Head Island, is home to this villa.
 Arts Center of Coastal Carolina and Coligny Theater are cultural highlights, and some of the area's landmarks include Fort Howell and Harbour Town Lighthouse.
-Pirate's Island Adventure Golf and Adventure Cove are also worth visiting.
+Pirate's Island Adventure Golf and Legendary Golf are also worth visiting.

 Special Instructions